AdobeDocs/release-notes.en/current.md

 ## ![Icon](/assets/aem.png) Adobe Experience Manager {#aem}

-Learn about new features, fixes, and updates in Experience Manager.
-View the latest tutorials and Knowledge Base articles on Experience League.
+New features, fixes, and updates in Experience Manager.
+Adobe recommends customers with On-Premise deployments to deploy the latest patches to ensure higher stability, security, and performance.

 +++Details